-We love any excuse to host friends & family.
-And Easter is no exception.
+We love any excuse to host friends and family, and Easter is no exception.
 Blossom is blooming, the days are longer and (hopefully) the sun is shining.
 Whether you’re planning a small intimate gathering or full-blown family affair, hosting is no easy task.
-Don’t crack under the pressure.
-We’ve got you covered with our Easter hosting ideas so you can give loved ones a bank holiday weekend they won’t forget.
+Don’t crack under the pressure, we’ve got you covered with our Easter hosting ideas so you can give loved ones an egg-cellent bank holiday weekend.

-It’s the season’s most sought-after colour trend and Easter is the perfect time to embrace it.
-So pick your favourite pastel colour and start splashing!
+It’s the season’s most sought-after colour trend and Easter is the perfect time to embrace it, so pick your favourite pastel colour and start splashing.
 Our favourite thing about these sweet-tooth shades is that they’re super complementing.
-So if you’re struggling to choose a favourite, just choose all of them!
 The perfect place to play with these colours is at your dining table, you set the table for Christmas so why not Easter?

 Hop To It

 No Easter celebration is complete without some fabulous blooms.
 Make sure you pop to your local florist or create a few arrangements of your own before your guests arrive.
-Flowers also make striking dinner table centrepieces, so if your table is big enough (and it’s not already filled with delicious food!) add some spring flowers.
-Psst.
-If you’re not sure which vase is best for displaying your favourite blooms, we’ve got a handy vase buying guide.
+Flowers also make striking dinner table centrepieces, so if your table is big enough (and it’s not already filled with delicious food) add some spring flowers.

 Make Kitchen Life Easier

 When you’re hosting, anything that’s going to save you time or make life easier is heaven sent.
 Whether you’ll be roasting, grilling or baking your way to Easter lunch success, making sure your kitchen equipment is up to scratch is important.
-So take a long hard look at your pots, pans, tins & tools and if they’re looking a bit worse for wear and they burn more than they sear, it may be time to invest in new kitchenware.
+Take a look at your pots, pans, tins, and tools and if they’re looking a bit worse for wear and they burn more than they sear, it may be time to invest in new kitchenware.

 Host an Easter Egg Hunt

 It’s the perfect way the keep the young ones (and young at heart) busy.
 And keep them from under your feet whilst you’re busy in the kitchen or getting a few moments peace.
-So stock up on a variety of different sized and coloured eggs and get hiding!
-Get this done before your guests arrive and weather permitting try to get some in hidden the garden.
-Plant pots and behind bushes are great hiding places.
-It’s also a good idea to time your egg hunt carefully, you don’t want bunnies with full bellies sitting down to your Easter lunch!
+Stock up on a variety of different sized and coloured eggs and get hiding before your guests arrive.
+Plant pots and behind bushes are great hiding places (weather permitting).
+It’s also a good idea to time your egg hunt carefully, you don’t want bunnies with full bellies sitting down to your Easter lunch.

 Dye Your Eggs